dendronhq/dendron-site/vault/dendron.md

 <div class="alert alert-primary" role="alert">
 <a href="https://www.dendron.so/notes/075e9806-0367-40a2-8154-2e84d5a1110.html">Version 0.8.0</a> has planted 🌱
-Read about the new features and fixes in our release notes</a>
+Read about the new features and fixes in our release notes
 </div>

 # Dendron